agenticplug.ai - Agentic Commerce Optimization company

 Ward Cove and the Ketchikan Shipyard

-Ward Cove north of downtown hosts the Ward Cove Cruise Dock built on the former Ketchikan Pulp Mill site, the Vigor Industrial Ketchikan Shipyard with its two dry-docks, and a working-waterfront industrial cluster supporting Alaska Marine Highway System construction and federal vessel maintenance.
+Ward Cove north of downtown hosts the Ward Cove Cruise Dock built on the former Ketchikan Pulp Mill site, the JAG Marine Group-operated Ketchikan Shipyard with its two dry-docks, and a working-waterfront industrial cluster supporting Alaska Marine Highway System construction and federal vessel maintenance.

 Saxman Native Village